RIYA45088/M2-EmbSys/Project/2_Architecture/Structural Diagram/Readme.md

 Heater Core used in heating the cabin of a vehicle.
 The heater core is a small 'radiator' that is connected to the engine cooling system.

 # Heating Control Engine
+The warmth from the engine goes from the radiator to the heater core, which basically acts as a heat exchanger.
+It allows coolant to flow through, and this flow of coolant is regulated by the heater control valve.
+As the engine's heat is carried by coolant into the heater core, the device starts to get warm.

 # Water Pump
 A working water pump is vital for the engine; if the water pump doesn't work, the engine will overheat. water pump doesn't need to be changed in regular mileage intervals.The water pump delivers the flow of coolant through the system.